XPRNetwork/ts-smart-contract-docs/src/storage.md

     class MyContract extends Contract
     ```

-2. Initialize your table using the static method we defined earlier and passing in the name of the deployed contract (`this.receiver`)
+2. Initialize your table store using the name of the deployed contract (`this.receiver`).
     ```ts
-    myTable: TableStore<MyRow> = MyRow.getTable(this.receiver)
+    myTable: TableStore<MyRow> = new TableStore(this.receiver)
     ```

-2. Create an action named "action1"
+3. Create an action named "action1"
     ```ts
     @action("action1")
     myAction(): void
     ```

-3. Create a row object with ID 0 from Alice to null
+4. Create a row object with ID 0 from Alice to null
     ```ts
     const row = new MyRow(0, Name.fromString("alice"), null)
     ```

-4. Save the row to myTable, with the contract (this.receiver) paying for RAM.
+5. Save the row to myTable, with the contract (this.receiver) paying for RAM.

    There are two ways to store a row: